Infinite-step stationarity of rotor walk and the wired spanning forest: Introduction

 \end{theorem}

 The second consequence is a formula for the escape rate of the rotor walk: Start the process with an initial environment $\rho$ and with $n$ particles initially located at a fixed vertex $a$.
 Each of these particles in turn performs rotor walk until it either returns to $a$ or escapes to infinity.
 Denote by $I(\rho,n)$ the number of particles that do not return to $a$.
 The \emph{escape rate} is $\lim_{n \to \infty} I(\rho,n)/n$, if the limit exists.
+The following is a direct corollary of Theorem~\ref{theorem: rotor walk stationarity} and \cite[Theorem~1.5]{Cha19}.